 At times, the surgeon may decide to do an immediate loading during the dental implant operation.
 Immediate loading involves placing the crown and abutment on the implant immediately after the procedure.
 Normally, this is a two-stage operation that is specifically so to give the implant time to integrate with the jawbone before additional components are fixed.
 Therefore, this means that complications are less likely to occur.
 The all-in-one procedure, on the other hand, places undue stress on the implant thus disrupting the osseointegration process.

-Dental implants are a positive addition to oral health.
+Dental implants can benefit your oral health.
 However, as with anything else, it has its limitations.
 Most of these problems can be abated by ensuring that you seek the services of an experienced professional.
 Secondly, if you have any conditions, discuss them with the professional.
 Finally, following the practitioner’s instructions will go a long way in ensuring that the procedure is a success.

 Your dentist should have the experience and knowledge to complete the dental implant procedure with ease.
 Absolute Dental has dentist offices in Reno and Las Vegas, NV with skilled dentists that can educate you about dental implants and the ability to perform the surgery.
 Schedule an appointment with an experienced dentist today.